Rue87/Rue87/README.md

-    -  Master the fundamentals of React and Node.js.<br>
+    -  Master the fundamentals of React and Node.js.
-    -  Build a portfolio of at least 3 projects showcasing my skills in front-end development.<br>
+    -  Build a portfolio of at least 3 projects showcasing my skills in front-end development.
-    -  Contribute to at least one open-source project.<br>
+    -  Contribute to at least one open-source project.
-    -  Continuously learn and stay up-to-date with the latest web development trends.<br>
+    -  Continuously learn and stay up-to-date with the latest web development trends.
-    -  Secure an entry-level front-end developer position.<br>
+    -  Secure an entry-level front-end developer position.

 🎲 Fun fact: "I once debugged a CSS issue for hours, only to find a missing pixel."